milindjain12/CSE6060_HandonTasks/README.md

 ### 6. Plagarism_Task.ipynb
 This notebook contains the task for plagarism check but it is still a work in progress, it contains the work which I did until now.

+### 6. (Hands On Session)19-06-2020.ipynb.ipynb
+This notebooks contains tasks i.e. 1.
+Downloading Getty's Address, 2.
+Removing Stop Words from the address, 3. extracting bigrams and 4.
+Extracting collocations in as a team.